Why Is My Cat Meowing So Much? Causes and Solutions

 Many cats “sing” at 3 a.m. due to hunger, boredom, or age-related confusion.
 Target the driver:

-• Hunger: offer a small, high-protein meal or an automatic feeder before bed.
+• Hunger: offer a small high-protein meal or set an automatic feeder before bed.

-• Boredom: play an energetic game in the evening and use puzzle feeders overnight.
+• Boredom: play an energetic game in the evening; leave puzzle feeders overnight.

-• Light & noise: use blackout curtains and white noise to reduce outside triggers.
+• Light & noise: use blackout curtains and white noise to reduce outdoor triggers.

-• Seniors: ask a veterinarian about cognitive support and screening for hypertension.
+• Seniors: ask your veterinarian about cognitive support and screening for hypertension.

 8. What NOT to Do

-• Don’t yell or punish: increases fear and can worsen vocalization.
+• Don’t yell or punish: it increases fear and can worsen vocalization.

 • Don’t feed every time they meow: unless it’s mealtime—avoid reinforcing the habit.

-• Don’t overlook the litter box: dirty or few boxes create constant complaints.
+• Don’t overlook the litter box: dirty or too-few boxes create constant complaints.

 9. When to See a Vet